MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/power-apps-mobile-notification.md

 * Currently, we don't provide push notifications for users who run apps only in a web browser.
 * Notifications show the generic Power Apps icon instead of a specific app icon.
 * Notifications are not supported in China.
-* Battery optimization settings on an Android can interfere with the Power Apps mobile receiving notifications.
+* Battery optimization settings on an Android device can interfere with receiving notifications for Power Apps mobile .
 To receive notifications for Power Apps mobile, turn off battery optimization.

 For reference information, see [Power Apps Notification reference](/connectors/powerappsnotification/).